Aetf/Aetf.github.io/source/research/index.md

 notoc: true
 ---

-Most of my research happens in _improving computer system infastructure for deep learning applications_.
+Most of my research happens in _improving computer system infrastructure for deep learning applications_.
 More specifically, I'm currently working on making GPU more flexible in terms of sharing to facilitate better scheduling and improve resource utilization.
 For a complete list of my past experience, please refer to my [CV](/assets/dl/cv.pdf) (last updated: Sep.
 2019).